-The 5 Best Affordable Vegetarian Eateries in Singapore
+The 5 Best Cheap Vegetarian restaurants in Singapore

 The vegetarian world in Singapore is as colourful as the non-vegetarian one.
 Non-meat eaters are blessed with numerous options of plant-based meals available in the city, which come in styles of Chinese, Japanese, Indian, Western and Middle Eastern cuisine.